mongodb-ps/ce-docker-mongodb-enterprise/README.md

 ```

 ### 2.4 Build & Start MongoDB
 MongoDB image building requires that your Ops Manager is up and running.
-Because it needs to download the agent execution from Ops Manager.
+Because it needs to download the agent binary from Ops Manager.
+If you have multiple versions of agents available, the latest version will be used.
 ```bash
 make build-mongo
 ```